janbiedermann/prescient/README.md

 # pres**ci**ent

-A simple, reliable, *nixish continuous integration for Git and VirtualBox in ~150 lines of sh.
+A simple, reliable, *nixish (that also includes Windows/Cygwin) continuous integration for Git and VirtualBox in ~150 lines of sh.

 ## Features